MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md

 ## Steps to enable learning inside Microsoft Teams

-### Step 1 - Delegate permissions on your Azure AD application setup for Community Training
+### Step 1 - Delegate permissions on your Azure AD application setup for Microsoft Community Training

 1. Login to the [Azure Portal](https://portal.azure.com/) with admin credentials.